 The DC Arts Writing Fellowship is designed to support the transition of early career arts writers to the profession.
 Through the paid Fellowship, early career arts writers develop a portfolio of published work, and receive structured and unstructured mentoring from established writers.
-Mentors for the Fellowship include Sarah Kaufman (Washington Post, 2010 Pulitzer Prize for Criticism), Maura Judkis (Washington Post), John Anderson (City Paper, Art in America).
+Mentors for the Fellowship include Sarah Kaufman (Washington Post, 2010 Pulitzer Prize for Criticism), Maura Judkis (Washington Post), John Anderson (Washington City Paper.)

 Connected to the Fellowship, Day Eight is producing an Arts Writing Colloquia.
 Click here to register.